plotzing/plotzing/README.md

 ## **Installing the Plotzing Package**

 At present, Plotzing is only available on Github.
-Because of this, users must first install the devtools package, which allows Github packages to be installed in R. The following code installs devtools and installs and loads Plotzing:
+Because of this, users must first install the devtools package, which allows Github packages to be installed in R, and then install Plotzing:
 ```{r, echo=TRUE, eval=FALSE}
 # Install devtools if not already installed
 if (!requireNamespace("devtools", quietly = TRUE))